Finance-LLMs/Finance-Investors-Dashboard/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Make sure u run 'ollama run deepseek-r1' in the backaground

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: Start the development server with auto-reloading and an instant preview.
 npm run dev
 ```